rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 Cloud Networks can be provisioned as either IPv4 or IPv6.

-Cloud Networks are recommended for all inter-server communication.
+Cloud Networks is recommended for all inter-server communication.
 Even though ServiceNet can also be used for server east-west (backend) connectivity, ServiceNet is not recommended for that purpose since, unlike Cloud Networks, ServiceNet is multi-tenant.

 Up to 10 cloud networks are supported per region with 250 hosts/network.
-Cloud Networks can be attached and detached from live servers, making it possible to change the network while rebuilding Cloud Servers.
+Cloud networks can be attached to  and detached from live servers, making it possible to change the network while rebuilding cloud servers.
 Cloud Networks also includes full support for broadcasting and multicasting required for some clustering technologies.

-Aggregate outbound bandwidth limits across all attached network interfaces (PublicNet, ServiceNet, Cloud Networks) are defined for each Cloud Server based on its performance characteristics:
+Aggregate outbound bandwidth limits across all attached network interfaces (PublicNet, ServiceNet, Cloud Networks) are defined for each cloud server based on its performance characteristics:

 * Performance1: